TheCodeKing/SaintModeCache.Net/README.md

     cacheTimeInSeconds);
 ```
 ### UpdateCacheCancellationToken
 The update delegate is passed an instance of UpdateCacheCancellationToken.
 This can be used to cancel the update of the cache if needed, and force the system to contuniue serving stale cache items.
-In this case the expires is not reset, and the next attempt to read from cache will trigger another attempt to update.
+In this case the expires policy is not reset, and the next attempt to read from cache will trigger another attempt to update.
 Warning if a cache item is removed or evicted from cache for any reason, and the update request is cancelled, then the cache will return a null value.
 ```
 var cache = new SaintModeCache();